SirRolf/Brum/README.md

 Brum
 ===================================
-Brum is a small project I work on in my freetime.
+Brum is a small project I work on in my free time.
 I want to make a robot that acts like a companion.
 Almost like having a mechanical pet.

 ## Implemented features